ZestfulNation/vue-hotel-datepicker/README.md

 ```

+### countOfMobileMonth

+- Type: `Number`
+- Default: `10`

+Number of month you want to display on mobile

+### countOfDesktopMonth

+- Type: `Number`
+- Default: `2`

+Number of month you want to display on desktop

+### countOfTotalMonthByDefault
+- Type: `Number`
+- Default: `12`

+Number of month you want to have already created, the next month `countOfTotalMonthByDefault` + 1 will be created directly after you click on pagination button

 ## API
 ⚠️ In order to open/close the datepicker from an external element, such as a button make sure to set `closeDatepickerOnClickOutside` to false